 closer to the Lord through the study of the Bible.
 All are welcome to attend our

-meetings held each Wednesday at 6:30pm in the middle classroom of the
+meetings held each Wednesday at 6:30pm at the home of Tom and Amy

 “I feel that our souls are moved to the ardor of piety by the sacred words more

 piously and powerfully when these words are sung than when they are not

 sung, and that all the affections of our soul in their variety have modes of their